-- Before digitizing, an inventory of all symbols appearing in the diary was compiled (Fig. 3), and a code - was assigned to each symbol.
-Then symbols were digitized as codes.
-For the text I use an additional - 141 column.
-I transcribed the latin words as good as possible, some illegible words are marked with "\$". - Words written over two fields are assigned to both fields with a corresponding bracket (e.g., - 143 "pluvius[,, and]pluvius"; for the special case of August 1695, with 4 columns, I kept the three column - structure but assigned words across several columns only to one, with a note "[2 columns]").
-A pipe - symbol "|" is used to indicate line breaks within a cell.
-In case of nocturnal weather, when the diary - makes it clear to which night this refers, I add it to the following day (the weather diary also mostly - does it this way) with a note "[previous night:]".
-Within the text, Eimmart sometimes uses a - symbol for the Sun, which I transcribed as "[solaris]". - 149 From this raw transcription I generated several derived variables.
-First, I categorized the text entries - related to precipitation into snow ("nix", "nivigit" or similar), rain ("pluvia"), or rain and snow.
-In the - category rain I also included expressions such as "tonitru" (thunder) or "nebula pluviosa" (rainy fog), - but not "tempestas" (storm).
-To these I also added symbols 7 to 9 (rain) and 11 (snow) of Fig. 3, - 153 column 1, as well as symbols 7 (snow), 8 and 9 (rain) of Fig. 3, column 2.
-Note that these almost - exclusively appear in the first 9 months.
-This variable is called precipitation. - Second, I formed a unified code based on the three main symbols used after 1697, namely "sunny" - (full sun), "partly sunny" (half sun), and "cloudy" (horizontal line).
-For this, I grouped symbols 1, 2 - (column 1) and 5 (column 2) to the category "sunny", symbols 3 to 5 (column 1) as well as any - 158 combination of a symbol 1-5 (column 1) with another symbol as category "partly sunny", and - categories 6 and 12 (column 1) to category "cloudy".
-All days for which the diary indicates a weather - symbol (76% in column 1, 60% in column 2) are thus assigned one of the three categories.
-This - variable is called "WeatherSymb". - Third, for most of the days with missing symbols, there is a text entry.
-In a further step, I also - generated a code for these entries.
-The terms "serenum" (clear) and "sunidy" (sunny) were coded as - "sunny", "coelum varium" (changeable), "pluvia per intervalla" (occasional rain), "pluvia minuta" - (little rain), "tonitru" (thunder), and symbol 8 (column 2) were coded as "partly sunny", and the terms - 166 "pluvia", "pluvia tota dia", and "nebula" as well as symbol 9 (column 2) were coded as cloudy.
-In this - way, 97% (80%) of the days in columns 1 and 2, respectively, could be coded.
-The smaller amount in - 168 column 2 is due to the fact that many of the text entries refer to temperature and winds.
-This variable - is called "WeatherSymbText". - 170 Eimmart's diary entries were then compared with daily weather information from other sources (see - 171 Fig. 1 for locations).
-This includes a weather diary from Zurich, pressure measurements from London - 172 (Cornes, 2012a), Paris (Cornes, 2012b), Leiden, Halle, and Jena (Lundstad et al., 2022; see - 173 Supplementary Material), temperature measurements from Paris (Rousseau, 2009, Pliemon et al., - 174 2022), Berlin, Halle, and Kaliningrad (Lundstad et al., 2022; see Supplementary Material), as well as - wind direction from ships on the Channel (Wheeler et al., 2010, Barriopedro et al., 2014).
-Note that, - 176 first, many of the series only overlap partly with the Eimmart diary, thus limiting comparisons, and, - second, their quality is mostly unknown.
-For instance, the Halle records of both temperature and - pressure did not seem to be usable in their present form and were discarded.
-The following - comparisons address the internal temporal consistency, the temporal agreement of the diary with other time series, the spatial consistency across Europe, and the consistency of daily wind direction with a large-scale pressure gradient.
+Third, for most of the days with missing symbols, there is a text entry.
+In a further step, I also generated a code for these entries.
+The terms "serenum" (clear) and "sunidy" were coded as sunny; "coelum varium" (changeable), "pluvia per intervalla" (occasional rain), "pluvia minuta" (little rain), "tonitru" (thunder), and symbol 8 (column 2) were coded as partly sunny; and the terms "pluvia", "pluvia tota dia", "nebula", and symbol 9 (column 2) were coded as cloudy.
+In this way, 97 % (80 %) of the days in column 1 (column 2) could be coded.
+The smaller amount in column 2 is due to the fact that many of the text entries refer to temperature and winds.
+This variable is called "WeatherSymbText".
+Eimmart's diary entries were then compared with daily weather information from other sources (see Fig. 1 for locations).
+This includes a weather diary from Zurich; pressure measurements from London (Cornes, 2012a), Paris (Cornes, 2012b), Leiden, Halle, and Jena (Lundstad et al., 2023; see Supplement); temperature measurements from Paris (Rousseau, 2009; Pliemon et al., 2022), Berlin, Halle, and Kaliningrad (Lundstad et al., 2023; see Supplement); and wind direction information from ships in the English Channel (Wheeler et al., 2010; Barriopedro et al., 2014).
+Note that, first, many of the series only overlap partly with the Eimmart diary, thus limiting comparisons, and, second, their quality is mostly unknown.
+For instance, the Halle records of both temperature and pressure did not seem to be usable in their present form and were discarded.
+The following comparisons address the internal temporal consistency, the temporal agreement of the diary with other time series, the spatial consistency across Europe, and the consistency of daily wind direction with a large-scale pressure gradient.

 More comparability options would exist on a monthly scale by comparing with monthly reconstructions.
 However, it is not straight forward to aggregate the daily weather information to a monthly level, and the focus of this paper is on the daily scale.
-However, I compared the weather diary with other documentary series (Burgdorf et al., 2022) and with monthly climate reconstructions for two specific cases, namely the summer of 1695 and the winter of 1697/98.
-For these case studies I used the ensemble mean of the reconstruction EKF400v2, which is a global, 3-dimensional climate reconstruction based on data assimilation (Valler et al., 2022).
+However, I compared the weather diary with other documentary series (Burgdorf et al., 2023) and with monthly climate reconstructions for two specific cases, namely the summer of 1695 and the winter of 1697/98.
+For these case studies I used the ensemble mean of the reconstruction EKF400v2, which is a global, three-dimensional climate reconstruction based on data assimilation (Valler et al., 2022).

-4. Results
+4 Results

-4.1.
-Time consistency of symbols, wind direction, and text
+4.1 Time consistency of symbols, wind direction, and text

-In first step I analysed the frequency of each symbol per month, over both columns.
-Due to the large number of symbols used, especially at the beginning, I ignored the temperature related symbols (symbols 1-4, column 2), which only appear in the first 4 months, and grouped the symbols remaining related to the general weather characteristics and the sky into four main categories (see Fig. 4).
+As a first step I analysed the frequency of each symbol per month over both columns.
+Due to the large number of symbols used, especially at the beginning, I ignored the temperature-related symbols (symbols 1-4, column 2), which only appear in the first 4 months, and grouped the symbols remaining related to the general weather characteristics and the sky into four main categories (see Fig. 4).
 I then counted each use of a symbol and divided it by the total number of symbols in that month.
-There might be several symbols per day, or just one.
+There might be several symbols per day or just one.
 Note also that text is ignored here.